aurelilia/gelixrs/docs/src/loop.md

     else print(i)
 } else 255

+// This causes a compile error, as the "break" expression
+// must match the type of the loop or omit the value to
+// make the loop return None:
-// This prints "0 1" but evaluates to None due to mismatching types for (i from 0 to 5) {
+for (i from 0 to 5) {
-    if (i == 2) break "NaN"
+    if (i == 2) break "NaN" // Removing '"NaN"' would make this compile else print(i)
-    else print(i)
 } else 255
 ```